 Do you have a day job, or is it all about Flox for you?
 The only other job I have, and love, is being a mum.

-What’s happening on the Kiwi art scene this year?
+What’s happening on the Kiwi art scene in 2020?
 It’s tricky to know what’s going ahead due to the current climate, but it’s looking likely that the street art festivals that I know about will go ahead.
 Galleries are still pushing forward with exhibitions and there’s a mountain of stuff on for Aucklanders during Art Week this year.